Chargeable equity and liabilities: relevant entities and groups: UK banking groups or buildings society groups

 Where the relevant group is a UK banking group or building society group (see BKLM241000) the bank levy is based upon the worldwide group’s chargeable equity and liabilities.
 Accordingly, the starting point for the bank levy will be the equity and liabilities that are recognised (see BKLM820000) in the group’s consolidated financial statements (prepared under IAS or UK GAAP) for the chargeable period.

 If consolidated financial statements are not prepared under IAS or UK GAAP, or if no consolidated financial statements are prepared at all, then the chargeable equity and liabilities are those amounts that would have been recognised had accounts been prepared for the chargeable period under IAS.
+This is set out in Paragraph 15(5) of Schedule 19.

 The following steps should be followed to determine the amount of chargeable equity and liabilities from the total equity and liabilities arising in the group’s consolidated financial statements: